rfdspeng/rfdspeng.github.io/pages/bookrecommender.md

 ## <u>Backend</u>

-The backend is implemented using the **FastAPI** framework and provides a single endpoint, `/chat/`, to handle user messages.
+The backend is developed with FastAPI and provides a single endpoint, `/chat/`, to handle user messages.

 **Key components:**
 * Models